|

 Show, 1975:

-Jack Benny vs. Grouch on You Bet
+Jack Benny vs. Groucho on (1955):

 Jack Benny Kills Mel Blanc: